- 1 Wales In Winter

 Where is it most likely to snow in Wales in Winter?

 The places you are most likely to find snow are around the highest mountains in Wales.
 Snow in Snowdonia, in North Wales, is a common occurrence in winter, and the upper reaches of Cadair idris and the Cambrian Mountains of Mid Wales also get a coating most years.
 Further south, you can usually expect to find snow across much of the Brecon Beacons National Park, which includes the highest peak in southern Britain, Pen y Fan.

 Snow often falls in the South Wales Valleys and, to the west, on the Preseli Hills in the Pembrokeshire Coast National Park sometimes get a good dusting too.
 The low-lying coastal areas don’t tend to get much snow – it only settles in exceptionally cold conditions.

-Winter Holidays In Wales
+Holidays In Wales In Winter

 Most visitors to Wales during the winter tend to come on short breaks, usually over weekends.
 Many hotels in Wales remain open through the year, and B&Bs in Betws-y-Coed, for example, open for weekends (Friday to Sunday nights) then close for the working week.

 My most memorable Wales winter trip was to the Snowdonia National Park, a few days after returning from the heat of an Australian summer.
 It’s one of the most beautiful areas in Wales regardless of the season, but the clarity of the winter light and air makes it possibly the best time of all to visit Snowdonia.
 I know several mountaineers who wholeheartedly agree!